 Combine sugar with 5 tablespoons of water in a heavy saucepan.
 Cook over high heat, stirring, until sugar dissolves.
 Bring mixture to boil and cook without stirring for about 4 minutes until it turns dark amber.
 Swirl to ensure it cooks evenly.

 Take mixture off stove and pour cream slowly into the sugar (it will boil up so don’t pour in all at once.)Stir until incorporated and smooth.Add in salt.
 If caramel has cooled too much and become thick, place over heat and warm until it is liquid enough to pour.

 Pour the caramel into the tart shell, covering the bottom evenly.
 Let cool until it firms and is no longer shiny.
 You can place the tart shell in the refrigerator to speed up the process.

 Place chocolate and salt in a heatproof bowl.
 Place cream in a small saucepan and bring to a boil on high heat on the stove.
 Pour cream over the chocolate and let sit for a few minutes.
 Then whisk slowly and gently to combine.
 Do not stir too vigorously as this incorporates air into the ganache and gives it a less smooth and velvety texture.

 Pour the ganache into the tart shell over the caramel.
 Let set at room temperature for at least 3 hours or up to 12 hours.

 Looks like a lot of work, but this came together very quickly.
-My tart was not nearly as pretty as I would have liked it, but for my second tart (first rolled out), Ill take it (lies, it took all my self control not to bake another one for better photographs).
+My salted caramel chocolate tart was not nearly as pretty as I would have liked it, but for my second tart (first one I’ve rolled out), I’ll take it.
+(LIES… it took all of my self control not to bake another one for better photographs).